 - >Can I transfer to the J.D. program and what are the requirements?

 Yes.
 For more information please visit our page on JD/LLM Transfers.

 - How can I apply to UConn Law’s international exchange program?

 UConn Law has existing exchange relationships with a number of international law schools.
 Students from these law schools should inquire about the application applied at their home institutions.

-Please contact the International Programs Office if your law school is not listed among UConn Law’s current partner institutions.
+Please contact the International and Graduate Programs Office of your law school.

 - I am accepted in UConn Law’s international exchange program.
 What happens next?